 Per the dependency injection pattern, the component must ask for the service in its

-constructor, as we explained earlier.
+constructor, as discussed earlier.

 It's a small change: